 Variations on Papaver Rhoeas

-Variations on Papaver Rhoeas forms the basis of a new work for piano and orchestra, Silvered Night, recorded in September 2019 by the Royal Philharmonic Orchestra, conductor Hilary Davan Wetton with pianist Mark Bebbington as soloist.
-This work will be released in September 2020.
+Variations on Papaver Rhoeas forms the basis of a work for piano and orchestra, Silvered Night, recorded in September 2019 by the Royal Philharmonic Orchestra, conductor Hilary Davan Wetton with pianist Mark Bebbington as soloist, released in June 2021.